intel-unesp-mcp/infieri2019-session1/README.md

 and 2 and run `hello-offload1`, or `hello-offload2`, or `hello-offload3`
 again, and check the results.

-**2.2.6** The next example shows how to offload a function that sum two number (variables A and B) and put the result in another variable (sum).
-In this case it is necessary to transfer the content of this variables to coprocessor, and also transfer the content of variable sum from coprocessor to host.The mechanism to perform data transfer is using the directive in and out in pragma offload (#pragma offload target(mic) in (A, B) out (sum)) In this case, it is used to indicate the variable to be transferred from host to device before the beginning of execution and out the transfer of content of variable from device to host after the execution of offload region.
+**2.2.6** The next example shows how to offload a function that sum two numbers (variables A and B) and put the result in another variable (sum).
+In this case it is necessary to transfer the content of these variables to the coprocessor, and also transfer the content of the variable sum from the coprocessor to the host.
+The mechanism to perform data transfer is using the directive in and out in pragma offload (#pragma offload target(mic) in (A, B) out (sum)) In this case, it is used to indicate the variable to be transferred from host to device before the beginning of execution and out the transfer of content of variable from device to host after the execution of offload region.

 ```